Tirumala Express

-The 18521 / 18522 Tirumala Express is a train that shuttles between Visakhapatnam and Kadapa.
-Previously the train used to run between Visakhapatnam and Tirupati and has been extended to Kadapa from 31 January 2019.
+The 18521 / 18522 Visakhapatnam–Guntakal Tirumala Express is a train that shuttles between Visakhapatnam and Guntakal.
+Previously the train used to run between Visakhapatnam and Tirupati and has been extended to Kadapa from 31 January 2019.Later, the service was further extended from Kadapa to Guntakal from 12 May 2026, improving connectivity for passengers from Rayalaseema and north coastal Andhra Pradesh.